DiagnosticsMonkey/.github/profile/README.md

-# Diagnostics is Dead, long live Diagnostics!
+# Diagnostics is Dead; long live Diagnostics!

 Diagnostics cannot be destroyed.